CumulusNetworks/docs/content/nvidia-air/Quick-Start.md

 To share a simulation:

 1. Load the simulation you want to share, then click **Workspace > Manage Users**.
-2. Enter the email addresses of the users with which you would like to share the simulation.
+2. Enter the email addresses of the users with which you want to share the simulation.
 3. Select whether to give the users read-only access.
 4. Click **Add User**.
 5. Click **Close**.